-Promote scholarship applicable to the field of visual resources,
+- Promote scholarship applicable to the field of visual resources,

-Provide the option of juried research to VRA members and like-minded information professionals,
+- Provide the option of juried research to VRA members and like-minded information professionals,

-Disseminate information, ideas, and experiences in image management.
+- Disseminate information, ideas, and experiences in image management.

-The Visual Resources Association Bulletin is now a fully open access journal, which means that all materials distributed online are completely free to access by readers upon publication.
+The Visual Resources Association Bulletin is now a fully open access journal, which means that all materials distributed online are completely free and accessible to readers upon publication.
 The costs of publication are borne by the Visual Resources Association and its members or by the authors or their funders through a publication fee (equivalent of VRA membership).
 VRA supports the principle that making research freely available to the public through open access optimizes search and discovery, supporting wider dissemination and a greater global exchange of knowledge.

 The VRAB utilizes a combination of editorial review and double-blind peer review.
 Association news, reviews, editorial letters, perspectives, and affiliate news undergo editorial review while each feature article submission undergoes both peer review and editorial review.
 Please contact the editors for more information.